maria-bortolussi/maria-bortolussi/README.md

 - HTTP, APIs
 - Git and GitHub

-This profile reflects my learning process, small practice projects, and continuous improvement.
+This GitHub profile reflects my learning process, practice projects, and a return to front end development with a fresh perspective.